Where to report and get support during lockdown

 - Ditch the Label: Ditch the Label offers support to young people between the ages of 12 to 25 who have experienced bullying.
 You’ll find many helpful articles on its website about how to combat bullying, plus advice on how to get help.
 And if your child can’t find information related to their specific problem, they can get in touch with the organisation’s Digital Mentors.

-One of the big changes of the lockdown period is that children have been at home all day, rather than going to school.
+One of the big changes of the lockdown period is that most children have been at home all day, rather than going to school.

 But while remote learning has become the norm, the extent to which schools have been able to deliver lessons virtually has varied.
 Some parents might therefore be looking for extra educational resources – and the below suggestions would be a good place to start.